wp-plugins/bad-behavior/README.txt

 only a few minutes.
 In most cases, no configuration at all is needed.
 Simply turn it on and stop worrying about spam!

-The core of Bad Behavior is free software released under the GNU General Public License.
+The core of Bad Behavior is free software released under the GNU Lesser General Public License.
 (On some non-free platforms, special license terms exist for Bad Behavior's platform connector.)